-According to Truly Petite.com, one-fourth of adult U.S. women are under 5’3″.
+According to the former site Truly Petite.com, one-fourth of adult U.S. women are under 5’3″.

 These women run businesses, raise families, and speak up for their beliefs, just like their taller sisters do.
 So if you ever feel that small stature is a deficit, think about petite powerhouses like these:

 - Ruth Bader Ginsburg, a/k/a The Notorious R.B.G., Supreme Court Justice (5′ 1/2″)

 - Golda Meir, former Prime Minister of Israel